bischoff-m/homework-latex-template/README.md

 documents.
 Check out the manual for a full list of features.

 Also, I find the [Rewrap](https://marketplace.visualstudio.com/items?itemName=stkb.rewrap) extension useful for formatting the text.
-You can use `Alt+Q` to make the text fit the page width.
+You can use `Alt + Q` to make the text fit the page width.

 ### Configure workspace settings